sjsucmpe272-fall21/SkinDetector/README.md

 ### Abstract

 For particularly one city, Buffalo, we can analyze and predict the safety of a person using the dataset of crime incidents in the city of Buffalo.
-We can visualize the data using Python libraries like Seaborn for further usage in finding the safe areas in Buffalo city e.g. visualizations provided can be used by a suggestion panel of crime department to take precautionary actions like allocating resources (police, weapons, vehicles, etc.) according to crimewise hot zones.
+We can visualize the data using Python libraries like Seaborn for further usage in finding the safe areas in Buffalo city e.g. visualizations provided can be used by a suggestion panel of crime department to take precautionary actions like allocating resources (police, weapons, vehicles, etc.) according to crime hot zones.

 ### Approach

 We can use HTML, CSS, and React for the frontend through which users can sign up, login, and surf the website.
 The rest can be done using Python.
-The provided dataset contains data according to different attributes such as date-time, type of crime, and zipcode of the area where it happened.
+The provided dataset contains data according to different attributes such as date-time, type of crime, and zip code of the area where it happened.
 After data pre-processing, we can make a variety of projections of crimes in according to the attributes.
 The prediction of crime at a particular spot in Buffalo can be done using predictive analysis algorithms such as classification and regression.

 ### Persona

-Civilians, newcomers, and travellers to Buffalo can use this site to know the degree and type of threat in one particular area.
+Civilians, newcomers, and travelers to Buffalo can use this site to know the degree and type of threat in one particular area.
 In this way, users can keep in mind the safety measures.

 ### Datasets